eagletrt/rasp-shieldV2-config/README.md

 	sudo apt update && sudo apt upgrade uname -a #check kernel version
-	sudo apt install raspberry-kernel-headers=<your_kernel_version> #MUST BE THE SAME VERSION AS THE KERNEL sudo rpi-update
+	sudo apt install raspberrypi-kernel-headers=<your_kernel_version> #MUST BE THE SAME VERSION AS THE KERNEL sudo rpi-update
 	sudo reboot